 Photo: Demure Storyteller / Unsplash

 Coorg, often referred to as the “Scotland of India,” is one of the most popular places to visit in Karnataka in July.
 The rains bring a refreshing touch to the rolling hills and coffee plantations.
 Abbey Falls and Iruppu Falls are at their peak during the monsoon, while the cool, misty weather is perfect for trekking through the lush Western Ghats.
 Don’t miss visiting the Dubare Elephant Camp for a unique experience.
-July makes the whole region bloom with greenery and offers scenic beauty.
+One of the best places to go in Karnataka in July, the whole region bloom with greenery and offers scenic beauty.

 2. Gokarna